windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 For plugin developers, it's always recommended to use [Beta Builds](https://www.zotero.org/support/beta_builds).

-> 🔗 During the plugin development, it is strongly recommended to use a separate profile.
-You can follow [this document](https://www.zotero.org/support/kb/multiple_profiles) to create a new profile.
-Be cautious when developing plugins on profile with your important data!
+> 🔗 When developing plugins, it’s highly recommended to use a separate profile to protect your main library.
+Follow [this guide](https://www.zotero.org/support/kb/multiple_profiles) to create a new profile.

-In the menu bar, click `Tools` -> `Plugin` to open the _Plugins Manager_ window.
+In the Zotero menu bar, click `Tools` -> `Plugins` to open the _Plugins Manager_ window.

-To install the plugin, from the settings (⚙️) menu in the Plugins Manager, click `Install Plugin From File...` and select the `xpi` file we just built.
-Alternatively, you can drag-drop the `xpi` file to the _Plugin Manager_ window.
+To install the plugin:

+1. Click the settings (⚙️) icon in the top-right of the _Plugins Manager_ window.
+2. Select `Install Plugin From File...` and choose the `xpi` file you built.
+3. Alternatively, drag-and-drop the `xpi` file into the _Plugins Manager_ window.

-After the plugin is successfully installed and enabled, you can see the text in the items list and the library list are turned to red, as indicated by the example plugin's name _Make-It-Red_.
+After the plugin is successfully installed, it will be listed in the _Plugins Manager_.
+You can verify that the _Make-It-Red_ plugin works by checking the text in the items and library list—if it turns red, the installation was successful.

 ![Run Plugin Result](run-plugin.png)

 #### 1.3.2.2 Loading from Source Code

-It could be annoying to manually install the plugin every time you make a change.
-You can load the plugin from the source code directly.
-Every time you start Zotero, the plugin will be loaded using the latest code.
+It can be frustrating to manually install the plugin every time you make a change.
+To streamline development, you can load the plugin directly from the source code, ensuring that the latest version is used whenever Zotero is started.

 After creating your plugin's source directory with sample code, you can tell Zotero to load the plugin by creating an extension proxy file.
 (This is a technique that used to be possible for Firefox extension development, though it's since been discontinued in Firefox.)

 1. Close Zotero.
-2. Create a text file in the 'extensions' directory of your Zotero profile directory named after the extension id (e.g., `myplugin@mydomain.org`).
+2. Create a text file in the `extensions` directory of your Zotero profile directory named after the extension id (e.g., `myplugin@mydomain.org`).
 The file contents should be the absolute path to the root of your plugin source code directory, where your `manifest.json` or `bootstrap.js` file is located.
 3. Open `prefs.js` in the Zotero profile directory in a text editor and delete the lines containing `extensions.lastAppBuildId` and `extensions.lastAppVersion`.
 Save the file and restart Zotero.
-This will force Zotero to read the 'extensions' directory and install your plugin from source, after which you should see it listed in Tools → Add-ons.
+This will force Zotero to read the 'extensions' directory and install your plugin from the source, after which you should see it listed in Tools → Add-ons.
 This is only necessary once.
-4. Whenever you make changes to your plugin code, start up Zotero from the command line and pass the `-purgecaches` flag to force Zotero to re-read any cached files.
+4. Whenever you make changes to your plugin code, start Zotero from the command line and pass the `-purgecaches` flag to force Zotero to re-read any cached files.
 (This may no longer be necessary with Zotero 7.)
 You'll likely want to make an alias or shell script that also includes the `-ZoteroDebugText` and `-jsconsole` flags and perhaps `-p <Profile>`, where `<Profile>` is the name of a development profile.

 > 💡 Try this out!
 >
 > After setting up the development environment, make a change to the plugin code and see the result in Zotero.
 > Let's _make it blue_, instead of red.
 >
+> Modify your plugin's code and observe the changes in Zotero.
+>
-> 1. Open `src/style.css`, change the `color: red;` in line 2 to `color: blue`.
+> 1. Open `src/style.css` and change `color: red;` to `color: blue;`.
-> 2. Run `npm run build` again, then install the plugin again manually.
+> 2. Run `npm run build`, then manually reinstall the plugin.
-> 3. Quit (Ctrl/Cmd + Q) and restart Zotero
-> 4. You will see the text in the items list and the library list are turned to blue now.
+> 3. Restart Zotero and you'll see the items list now displayed in blue.

 ### 1.3.3 Debugging the Plugin

 #### 1.3.3.1 _Run JavaScript_ Window

-To run JavaScript in Zotero, the easiest way is using the _Run JavaScript_ window.
+You can run JavaScript code directly in Zotero using the _Run JavaScript_ window, which is the easiest way to test code snippets.

+To access the window:

-In the menu bar, click `Tools` -> `Developer` -> `Run JavaScript`.
-Type the code in the left panel and click `Run` to execute.
-The result will be shown on the right panel.
+1. Go to `Tools` → `Developer` → `Run JavaScript`.
+2. Type your code in the left panel.
+3. Click `Run`, and the results will be displayed on the right.

 > 💡 Try this out!
 >
 > Select an item in the library, then run `ZoteroPane.getSelectedItems()[0]` in the _Run JavaScript_ window.
+> This will return the first selected item in your library.

 ![Run JS window](run-js.png)